-Educational workshops are offered periodically to students who are interested in improving their performance in areas such as study skills, test anxiety and life stresses.
+Educational workshops are offered periodically to students who are interested in improving their performance in areas such as study skills, test anxiety, meditation and stress management.
 Suggestions for special interest workshops are welcomed.
 Appointments for counseling with the university counselor are scheduled through the Office of Student Affairs.